huisir001/koa-control/README.md

 > A koa2 front-end and back-end separate interface development middleware based on the decorator.

-> !!!Note: must be written in typescript to support decorators.
+> !!!Note: must be written in **typescript** to support decorators.

-> Built-in router and bodyparser related functions, no need to install middleware such as `koa- router` and `koa-body`.
+> Built-in router and bodyparser related functions, no need to install middleware such as `koa-router` and `koa-body`.

 > Related dependencies: [koa-router](https://www.npmjs.com/package/koa-router), [koa-body-2](https://www.npmjs.com/package/koa-body-2), you can go to view the relevant documentation.